 United State Code Annotated (U.S.C.A.)

 The entire body of federal law currently in force, organized into 50 subject divisions (titles).
 Includes references to court decisions and articles related to particular laws.
-The United States Code (U.S.C.) is freely available from the House of Representatives and from the Government Printing Office, but neither contains the annotated information (court decisions, articles, etc.) found in the U.S.C.A.
+The United States Code (U.S.C.) is freely available from the House of Representatives and from the Government Publishing Office, but neither contains the annotated information (court decisions, articles, etc.) found in the U.S.C.A.
 Cornell has an online U.S.C. that is generated from the House version.